Click: Waiting for your stories

 Patrick & Mary Tabeling’s Story

 It was shortly after we moved in when we discovered that St. Clement was the closest Catholic church.
 At that time, we gave our children the choice of attending Lakewood public schools or St. Clement.
-Neither of them was interested in having to wear a uniform to school; so the decision was Grant School.
+Neither of them was interested in having to wear a uniform to school, so the decision was Grant School.
 When it came to selecting a Catholic church to attend, we were overwhelmed to learn about all the choices at that time.
 The deciding factor when selecting a church came when we discovered that Father John Wessel was assigned at St. Clement.

 It was Virginia O’Brien who encouraged me to consider being a Lector.
-I’ve served at funeral masses with Joe, and Ron.
-And I am a member of the Liturgy committee, first with Dick and Pat Geib when we met at their home … and now with Karen, Bob, Katie, Mike and Bernie.
+I’ve served at funeral Masses with Joe, and Ron, and I am a member of the Liturgy committee, first with Dick and Pat Geib, when we met at their home, and now with Karen, Bob, Katie, Mike and Bernie.
 It is here at St. Clement that I joined the Knights of Columbus so I could work with others to serve those in need.
 Finally, credit goes to Father Osilka and the Cluster committee for saving St. Clement from closing.
 It was their efforts that are allowing us the opportunity to celebrate 100 years!

 Jeremy Vinluan’s Story

-I moved to Cleveland from Virginia Beach, Virginia back in September 2019.
+I moved to Cleveland from Virginia Beach, Virginia, back in September 2019.
 I eventually found Saint Clement few weeks later and made this my home parish.

-Few weeks later, I went to a vigil Mass one Saturday.
+A few weeks later, I went to a vigil Mass one Saturday.
 I was reading my Bible before Mass.
 I saw a woman walking in the pew in front of me and sat near me.
 After that Mass, the same woman turned her head toward me and told me that I would make a good priest.

-And now, two years later, I am still processing the great recent news that Bishop Edward Malesic had accepted me as a seminarian for the Diocese of Cleveland and had asked me to start my formation at Saint Mary Seminary this incoming August.
+And now, two years later, I am still processing the great recent news that Bishop Edward Malesic had accepted me as a seminarian for the Diocese of Cleveland and had asked me to start my formation at Saint Mary Seminary this coming August.